LarryL1991/pet-feeder/README.md

 # Pet Feeder
-I created this ~11 October 2022 for a friend.
-I uploaded it to GitHub on 6 March 2023 as part of the #100DaysOfCode challenge.
-I have resumed working on this as of 6 March 2023.
+I created this around 2022-10-11 for a friend.
+I uploaded it to GitHub on 2023-03-06 as part of the #100DaysOfCode challenge.
+I have resumed working on this as of 2023-03-06.
 # How it works
 This python script simply watches a Monero wallet of a given view-key for transactions.
 If a transaction of a large enough size comes through then it will trigger some external function (TBD).
 # Why I made this